Rights of Man: Welfare

 An implication that arises from Paine's social welfare reformation is cost.
 Paine observes, at the time of his writing, England's rough population to be about 7 million people.
 He also supposes that around one-fifth of the population is poor.
-The number of poor then, according to Paine's estimations, would total around 1,400,000 people, in need of support.
-Paine contended the remedy for financing such a large welfare endeavor would be to cut military expenditures of the state and redirect the funds towards the people of the state.
-Paine argued that since the age of revolution rendered a new era of peace, the government no longer need devote so many resources toward monarchical wars.
+The number of poor then, according to Paine's estimations, would total around 1,400,000 people in need of support.
+Paine contends the remedy for financing such a large welfare endeavor would be to cut military expenditures of the state and redirect the funds towards the people of the state.
+Paine argues that since the age of revolution rendered a new era of peace, the government no longer need devote so many resources toward monarchical wars.
 Instead, Paine suggests, the surplus of tax revenue could be reintegrated back into society with the formation of a welfare program.
-He also estimates that near £4 million, out of £17 million in total tax revenues from customs and excise duties, could be salvaged from the government's expenditure and redirected and redistributed to the people of the nation.
+He also estimates that nearly £4 million, out of £17 million in total tax revenues from customs and excise duties, could be salvaged from the government's expenditure and redirected and redistributed to the people of the nation.
 Paine questions, "Is it, then, better that the lives of one hundred and forty thousand aged persons be rendered comfortable, or that a million a year of public money be expended on any one individual, and him often of the most worthless or insignificant character?"
 Paine concludes that by his model £3,640,000 will be remitted to the poor.
 Paine's allotments for the poor and elderly were far more generous than contemporary payments from the poor rates.